Five days. Six interviews. A clear picture of where growth works and where it doesn't.

 Read more about why these patterns form.

-IThe Diagnostic Sprint is a fixed-fee engagement.
+The Growth System Diagnostic is a fixed-fee engagement.

 The investment is 65,000 SEK.
 This covers stakeholder interviews, structural analysis and the delivery of all three outputs: a Friction Map, a Fix This First Memo and a 30-Day Action Plan.